-TUESDAY – Take a powerful purgative called Sangre de Grado to clean out the stomach.
+TUESDAY – Take a powerful purgative called Sangre de Grado.
+Dieta discussion.

-WEDNESDAY – Begin the first plant diet with a two day fast.
+WEDNESDAY – Begin the first plant dieta with a two day fast.
 CEREMONY #2

 THURSDAY – Tobacco and soplaying/Ceremony preparation workshop with mapacho.

 FRIDAY – Have hands painted to signify the diet.
-Plant baths begin.
+Vapor baths begin.
 CEREMONY #3

-SUNDAY – Begin Vapor baths.
-Workshop on the healing songs.
+SUNDAY – Continue Vapor baths.
+Practice icaros as a group.
 CEREMONY #4

 MONDAY – Continue Vapor Baths with students administering them to each other.

-THURSDAY – Agua florida workshop.
-Learn the ‘chupe’ technique.
+THURSDAY – Plant baths continue.
+Agua florida workshop.
 CEREMONY #6

 MONDAY – The 2nd half of the course features curandero-guided student-led ceremonies.

 MONDAY – Student led ceremonies continue.
-Vision discussion.
-CEREMONY #14
+Another inhalant.
+CEREMONY #15

-THURSDAY – Continue to practice, going over any questions with the curandero & guides.
+THURSDAY – Continue to practice, questions with the curandero & assistant healers.

-SATURDAY – Final questions about the students future as healers in their home countries.
+SATURDAY – Final questions about the future as healers in their home countries.

 WEDNESDAY – Diet ends with a sacred ceremony.
 Enjoy delicious food and relax.

-SATURDAY – Receive course certificates and get gifts or medicines.
+SATURDAY – Receive course certificates and DVDs.
 Say your goodbyes…

 Each course is different and the itinerary is subject to change according to the flow of the course.
-The plants used in the diets, baths, and vapor baths are all subject to change for each course.
+Daily routines that include meditation, yoga, or other disciplines will most likely be offered.
+The plants used in the dietas, baths, vapor baths, and remedies are all subject to change for each course.
 Material may be added or changed, and the order of workshops and discussions may also change for any particular course.
 We continue to improve the course each time, so the changes may not yet be reflected on the website.